 The Blue Door (William's Flat)

-It was replaced with a black door to not attract so much attention, but time has moved on and the current owners have kindly painted the door blue again (new pic needed - sorry about that).
+The house was once owned by the movie's screenplay writer, Richard Curtis.
+The blue door was incredibly popular and many people came to write their name on it, but the original was removed and sold at auction at Christie's.
+It was replaced with a black door to not attract so much attention, but time has moved on and the current owners have kindly painted the door blue again.

-This is where William (Hugh Grant) buys an orange juice and then literally bumps into Anna (Julia Roberts) on the corner with Portobello Road spilling the juice over her.
-He then explains he lives just across the road and suggests they go there to get cleaned up.Continue to 9 of 9 below.
+This is where William buys a glass of orange juice and then bumps into Anna on the corner, spilling the juice on her.
+He then explains he lives just across the road and suggests they go there to get cleaned up.

-End of the Walking Tour
+Ending the Walking Tour